How to Connect to SharePoint Online using CSOM PowerShell?

 How to use Credential Manager in SharePoint Online PowerShell scripts?

-To avoid credential popups, you can store your credentials in the Windows credentials store and connect to SharePoint Online without a prompt!
+To avoid credential popups, store your credentials in the Windows credentials store and connect to SharePoint Online without a prompt!
 This is extremely useful for unattended PowerShell scripts!
 Here is how to create a stored credential: Open Control Panel >> Windows credential manager >> Select Windows Credentials >> Click on “Add a new Generic credential” >> Enter the credentials.
 I’ve used “SPO” as the credential name here.

 sharepoint online powershell credential manager